anirbanbasu/gradio-experiments/README.md

 ## Installation and use

-Create a Python virtual environment for Python 3.12.0 or above.
-In that virtual environment, run `pip install -U -r requirements.txt`.
-(You can clean everything you have installed in that environment by running `python -m pip freeze | cut -d "@" -f1 | xargs pip uninstall -y`.)
-Once all the packages are installed, you can start the Gradio server by running `python src/app.py`.
+Install [`uv`](https://docs.astral.sh/uv/getting-started/installation/).
+Then, run `uv sync` (with the `--all-groups` flag to install developer and test dependencies).
+Once dependencies are installed, you can start the Gradio server by running `uv run gre` or `uv run python src/gradio_experiments/app.py`.
 If the server is able to start without any problem, it will be listening to port 7860 on any IP address of your network adapter.
 You will be able to see the web interface on your localhost at http://127.0.0.1:7860/.

-A public deployment may be available through Huggingface Spaces.
+A public deployment may be available through Huggingface Spaces at: https://huggingface.co/spaces/anirbanbasu/gradio-experiments.

 ## Status